ndxn/Partners-in-Wine/README.md

 ![](image/Red_White_Wine_ERD.png)

-Once the relationship of the database was created, we use AWS TO create tables into a PostgresSQL database.
+Once the relationship of the database was created, we use AWS to read and write data from our notebook to and from SQL.
+In SQL, we join soil table to the red wine table, and soil table to the white table.
+[SQLQuery](https://github.com/soijebor/Wine_Weather/blob/main/Wine_join.sql)

 #### Machine Learning Module